Ryan Burge (footballer): Searching for a new club

 In February 2009, Burge travelled to Japan, the birthplace of his step-mother, in the hope of securing a contract with a J-League club.
-He spent a week trialling with Division Two side Avispa Fukuoka, followed by a trial period at Division One outfit Oita Trinita.
+He spent a week trialling with Division Two side Avispa Fukuoka, followed by a trial period at Division One club Oita Trinita.
 Top-flight sides F.C.
 Tokyo and Sagan Tosu also expressed an interest in Burge, as he was tested at Kokushikan University against players such as Hidetoshi Nakata.
 He later joined third-tier side Machida Zelvia, where he made a handful of appearances.
 Burge said that the clubs in Japan appreciate inexperienced but technical players and "they don't just go for big lumps that head it and kick people".

 Glenn Hoddle Academy

-In July 2009, Burge was forced to return to England in order to renew his visa to stay in Japan.
+In July 2009, Burge had to return to England to renew his visa to stay in Japan.
 He participated in a pre-season friendly against Malmesbury Victoria for Conference Premier side Forest Green Rovers.
-He was offered a contract, but rejected it and joined the Glenn Hoddle Academy in Spain on a two-year deal, stating he felt it would help to improve his technical skill.
+He was offered a contract but rejected it and joined the Glenn Hoddle Academy in Spain on a two-year deal, stating he felt it would help to improve his technical skill.
 Burge scored the quickest goal in the academy's history, netting against Spanish side San Fernando after just 12 seconds.
-In March 2010, Burge played once for Conference South club Worcester City, by arrangement with the Academy.
+In March 2010, Burge played once for Conference South club Worcester City, by arrangement with the academy.
 In the 2010–11 season, Burge played for Jerez Industrial, the Spanish Tercera División club connected with the Glenn Hoddle Academy.
 He became established in central midfield after he recovered from numerous injury problems.
 He was sent off twice in 13 games and won the club's Player of the Month award for October 2010.
 They were in contention for promotion to the Segunda División B when a November 2010 article on the BBC Sport website described Burge as "the current star of the side".